 College students can arrange with faculty 'Reading and Research' (R & R) courses if they would like to receive credit for independent research.
 This research must be directed by faculty and extend the students' learning beyond the scope of a traditional course and course-essay.
 For complete details about R & R courses, refer to the College academics page.

-Activities that are NOT undergraduate research: professional internships, externships, job shadowing, career treks, student activites, course practicums, long-essays produced for courses, independent study undertaken without the direct supervision of a faculty research mentor, or adminstrative employment positions for departments, faculty, or labs.
+Activities that are NOT undergraduate research: professional internships, externships, job shadowing, career treks, "micro-" or short-term experiences that are less than 30 days, student activites, course practicums, long-essays produced for courses, independent study undertaken without the direct supervision of a faculty research mentor, or adminstrative employment positions for departments, faculty, or labs.